JoshsPkmnCollection/Pokemon-Mini-Skateboards/README.md

 Pikachu - this board is the same as one of the other Pikachu boards (same background) except Pikachu is standing vertically instead of horizontally.<br>
 <img src="https://i.imgur.com/SJpBpbF.jpg">

+---

+# New Boards

-Three of the boards feature Pokemon that weren't in the original list and are completely new boards:<br>
+Four of the boards feature Pokemon that weren't in the original list and are completely new boards:<br>

 Gastly<br>
 <img src="https://i.imgur.com/0NnE16V.jpg">